Skip to Content

 Why thin fruit trees?
 Most fruit trees set more fruit than they can support

 Why thin fruit trees?
 The answer is simple: most fruit trees set more fruit than they can adequately support.
-While pruning before the season begins helps reduce the potential fruit load, it’s still necessary to thin the remaining fruit on most trees.
-Thinning ensures that your tree can allocate its energy to a smaller number of fruits, resulting in larger, healthier harvests.
+While pruning before the season begins helps reduce the potential fruit load, thinning the remaining fruit on most trees is still necessary.
+Thinning ensures that your tree can allocate its energy to fewer fruits, resulting in larger, healthier harvests.

-Thinning the fruit helps produce the large, delicious fruit we like to eat.
+Thinning the fruit helps produce the large, delicious fruit we like.

 Why thin fruit trees?
 Thinning trees supports the overall health of the tree

-Too much fruit uses up all the tree’s stored energy, which depletes the tree and makes it more susceptible to damage from disease, pests, and sunburn.
+Too much fruit uses up all the tree’s stored energy, depleting the tree and making it more susceptible to damage from disease, pests, and sunburn.

-Reducing the fruit load of the tree by thinning can prevent limb breakage to branches that cannot support the weight of the fruit.
+Thinning a tree can reduce its fruit load and prevent limb breakage on branches that cannot support the weight of the fruit.

 Why thin fruit trees?
-Thinning trees produces larger and higher-quality fruit
+Thinning trees produce larger and higher-quality fruit

-Too many fruit on a tree will compete with each other for the energy that was stored by the tree.
-When there isn’t enough energy (carbohydrates) to go around, the fruit will be small.
+Too many fruits on a tree compete with each other for the energy stored by the tree.
+The fruit will be small when there isn’t enough energy (carbohydrates) to go around.

-Also, fruit that touches each other can quickly spread diseases like brown rot because air circulation is limited.
-Fruit that has been thinned will have better air circulation and prevent this problem.
+Also, fruit that touch each other can quickly spread diseases like brown rot because air circulation is limited.
+Fruits that have been thinned will have better air circulation and prevent this problem.

 Thinned peaches grow larger than those that were not thinned.